-A Metabolic Efficiency Training Specialist (METS) is someone who is proficient, as well as certified, to guide athletes with the proper protocol given their individual goals and needs to become metabolically efficient.
+A Metabolic Efficiency Training Specialist (METS) is someone who is proficient, as well as certified, to guide athletes with the proper protocol given their individual goals and needs.

 Eat to train.

 The macronutrients, carbohydrate and fat, are the main focus when discussing Metabolic Efficiency Training, as they are the primary energy sources.
 Metabolic Efficiency Training (MET) is the specific nutrition and physical training recommendations to manipulate cellular processes that will improve the body’s ability to utilize nutrients.
-The main benefit of MET is that it allows the body to use carbohydrate and fat more efficiently.
-What this training does is tap into the bodies fat stores to preserve glycogen depletion which improves performance.
+The main benefit of MET is that it allows the body to use carbohydrate and fat more efficiently to optimize health and performance.
 This all has a positive effect on training status and health.
-Controlling daily carbohydrate intake is key.

 As most athletes are familiar with, there are phases to physical training termed "periodization" cycles.
+Nutrition periodization works in conjunction with the associated macro, meso and micro training model.
+It is a purposeful nutrition intervention that supports the athletes periodized training and recovery plan.
 Metabolic efficiency training pairs the athletes physical training cycle with their nutrition periodization plan.
 This suggests athletes align their daily nutritional needs to their physical training output.
 Therefore the macronutrient intake fluctuates, in greater or lesser amounts coinciding with higher or lower volume and intensity training.
-Also taken into account are the athletes health, body weight, and body composition goals.